All Episodes

 All right, quick break, right back.

-We have more of the deep state news.
+We got more to the deep state news.

 Hannity watch straight ahead.